|

 other outfits sent special equipment to Ogden as part of the

-display train consisting of an exhibit car (a converted baggage
+display train consisting of an exhibit car (UP chair car number 5338 built in 1942 and converted to a display

-locomotives' (actually No. 18 Dayton and No. 22 Inyo owned then
+locomotives' (actually Virginia & Truckee No. 18 DAYTON and No. 22 INYO, then owned

 by Paramount Pictures.
 They toured the Union Pacific on its